Woodbrook PTO Committee Descriptions

 STAFF APPRECIATION: The Appreciation committee has the responsibility of selecting and providing remembrances and gifts given to the school staff by the PTO for special occasions.
 This group also provides several lunches for the staff throughout the year.

 FAMILY APPRECIATION: The Family Appreciation committee is responsible for providing refreshments for various events throughout the school year.
-These include: Kindergarten orientation, Muffins with Mom, Muffins with Dad and PTO meetings.
+These include: Kindergarten orientation, Muffins with Mom, Morning with Dad and PTO meetings.
 Volunteers are needed to provide baked and paper goods for these occasions.
 Family Appreciation may also be responsible for PTO seasonal displays throughout the school.

 PLAYGROUND EQUIPMENT: The Director is responsible for contacting the teachers in an effort to fulfill any indoor or outdoor recreational needs for the students.
 Duties include returning outdoor balls and jump ropes to appropriate grade level carts, inflating deflated balls and assessing rainy day games for missing pieces and overall condition.